Pick up & Drop off Times

 Campers With Special Needs

-Widjiitiwin is not equipped for special needs campers, but also does not want to turn them away.
+Widjiitiwin is not well equipped for special needs campers, but also does not want to turn them away.
 We accept these campers on a case-by-case basis.
 If a child comes that requires special care, they are required to bring a helper or friend along with them for their entire stay.
 Parents pay for both the child and their helper.